PavolMilcik/PavolMilcik/README.md

 ##

-## Sources from which I learn how to code.
+## Sources from which I learn how to code :technologist:

 These are the sources from which I learn how to become a programmer: